yamanalab/ec-darkpattern/darkpattern-auto-detection-classical/README.md

 ## Train & Evaluate model

-You can run experiment, 5-fold cross validation, using GPU or CPU by running:
+You can run experiment using GPU or CPU by running:

 ```
-$ sh script/experiment.sh
+$ sh scripts/train.sh
 ```